Devika-TEL/audio-subtitle-sync-87778-87981/FrontendWebDashboard/README.md

-# Audio-Subtitle Sync Frontend Dashboard (React)
+# Subtitle QC & Repositioning Frontend (React)

-A responsive, accessible dashboard that lets users:
+A focused, accessible UI for:
-- Upload videos and optional subtitle files
+- Uploading a video and optional subtitle file to run a Subtitle Quality Check
-- Monitor processing jobs
+- Requesting subtitle repositioning based on burnt-in (hardcoded) text detection
-- Manage, edit, and download subtitles
+- Previewing video playback with overlaid subtitles and visualization of detected burnt-in regions
-- Request translations
+- Downloading corrected/repositioned subtitle output

-- Access admin metrics and logs
+All unrelated features (translations, general subtitle management, admin, notifications, and jobs listing) have been removed.

 ## Environment Variables